Distinction of the Steinberg representation and the dual group of a symmetric space

 \end{section}

-\begin{section}{$X$ being quasi split is a necessary condition for distinction } In this section we will prove that $X$ being quasi split is a necessary condition for distinction in the non archimedean local field case.
-With slight modifications, our proof can be applied also to the finite field case.
+\begin{section}{$X$ being quasi-split is a necessary condition for distinction } In this Section we prove that $X$ being quasi-split is a necessary condition for distinction in the case of a non archimedean local field.
+With slight modifications, our proof can be applied also to the case of a finite field.

-\begin{Remark} The results actually follows from known results.
+\begin{Remark} The main result of this Section follows from known results.
 It is known that $St$ is generic, i.e. has a Whittaker model (see for example \cite{BBBG24}).
-By \cite{prasad2019generic} a generic representation can be distinguished only if $X$ is quasi split.
+By \cite{prasad2019generic} a generic representation can be distinguished only if $X$ is quasi-split.